Madhusmita-Dash/Bus-Reservation-System-/README.md

 **Bus-Reservation-System**

-Here i created a Bus Reservation System where a user can  - login into the system
+Here i created a Bus Reservation System where a user can  * login into the system
-                                                          - See the available tickets 3 Book a bus ticket 4 Cancel a ticket 5 Exit
+                                                          * See the available tickets
+                                                          * Book a bus ticket
+                                                             - Cancel a ticket

+                                                           *Exit